holepunchto/bare/README.md

 ### `Bare.Thread`

-The `Bare.Thread` provides support for lightweight threads.
+The `Bare.Thread` namespace provides support for lightweight threads.
 Threads are similar to workers in Node.js, but provide only minimal API surface for creating and joining threads.

 #### `Thread.isMainThread`